NtonBala/uml-diagrams/Structural/Class/README.md

 Another example is a Folder and a file.
 Folder contains the file, but if the folder is deleted, the files are also deleted.
 So again, part can not exist independently of the whole class: [Folder-File composition diagram example](https://ntonbala.github.io/uml-diagrams/Structural/Class/img/folder-file.drawio.html).

 _Composition_ relationship is represented with a line joining the _Whole_ and _Part_ class with a field diamond pointing to the _Whole_ class.

+#### Realization

+This type of relationship represents how one element implements the behavior specified by another element.

+It is commonly used to model the relationship between an interface or an abstract class and its implementations: [Realization diagram](https://ntonbala.github.io/uml-diagrams/Structural/Class/img/relationships-concept-realization.drawio.html).